-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measure BHR 15 Residence 4 Garner Road East, Ancaster; Clink House Inventoried; Ancaster Elevated Water Reservoir Class EA CHRA (ASI, 2018); LACAC Report Volume 2 (Carolyn Hawley, 1980); City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures BHR 15 4 Garner Road East, Ancaster; Clink House Alternative 1 (Do nothing) No impacts are anticipated.
 Alternative 2 (Amended network) Direct: As the residence is located on a corner lot, a major 4-lane arterial road is proposed adjacent to the north side of the lot (Garner Road East), and a minor 4-lane arterial road is proposed adjacent to the west side of the lot (Fiddlers Green Road).
 Encroachment and property acquisition is expected as a result of the road widening.
 Indirect: Measured from the road corridor, the residence on the subject property is located within the 40m vibration buffer.
 Therefore, the potential for indirect impacts due to vibration is anticipated.
 Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Encroachment and vibration imp avoided.
-Given the residence's Road East (approximately 7 m), and minor 4-lane arterial roads way (ROW).
-Should it be determined that the the road widening, encroachme Evaluation Report (CHER) is re- using Ontario Regulation 9/06.
-I and is proposed to be directly a Cultural Heritage Impact Assess property-specific mitigation me heritage reporting for the prop be consulted to ensure duplic of the Ancaster Elevated Wate The impacts of vibrations may ra assessment to ensure there are resulting mitigation measures slip needed.
+Alternative 2 (Amended network) Encroachment and vibration impacts on the subject property should be avoided.
+Given the residence's minimal setback, most notably from Garner Road East (approximately 7 m), it is recommended that the proposed major and minor 4-lane arterial roads be accommodated within the existing right-of-way (ROW).
+Should it be determined that there is no other technically feasible solution for the road widening, encroachment should be minimized.
+A Cultural Heritage Evaluation Report (CHER) is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a Cultural Heritage Impact Assessment (CHIA) is recommended to provide property-specific mitigation measures.
+Prior to undertaking any cultural heritage reporting for the property, City Heritage Planning staff should be consulted to ensure duplicative reporting is not prepared as a result of the Ancaster Elevated Water Reservoir Class EA.
+The impacts of vibrations may need to be determined through an engineering assessment to ensure there are no negative impacts to the resource.
+Any resulting mitigation measures should be implemented prior to construction, as needed.